ziman/pictionary/README.md

 	* when connect halfway: get the right drawingsettings (width + color) *The login screen only looks at gamestarted that is announced by socket.
 It should wait for both a username and the game start.*
 * Resizing canvas that other elements overlap it, will delete some of the drawing, never to return! :(
+* Resizing: make the size of the canvas a solid value.
+Then scale down with css.
 * more resizing: shit becomes blur yo.